kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 <a name="environment_deepsoccer"></a>
 # Environment of DeepSoccer
 <a name="real_simulation_environment"></a>
 ## [Real and simulation environemnt](#real_simulation_environment)
+A large amount of data is required to train a robot through the Deep Learning method.
+However, it is not easy to obtain this in a real environment due to physical restrictions.
+For that reason, this study trains a robot in a virtual environment to play soccer game and then uses that skill in a real environment.
+However, the skill learned in the virtual environment can not be immediately used in the real environment because there are differences between the virtual and the real environment.
+In order to solve these problems, we apply a method of generating a virtual environment image from input image of the real environment.

 <a name="training_on_simulation"></a>
 ## [Training robot on simulation environment](#training_on_simulation)